edoput/netjsonconfig-airos/README.rst

 Converters with defaults
 ------------------------

-NetSJON does not map explicitly to various section of the AirOS device configuration.
+`NetJSON <http://netjson.org>`_ does not map explicitly to various section of the AirOS device configuration.
 For those section we have provided default values that should work both in ``bridge`` and ``router`` mode.